Go Back

 For the Filling

-• ½ cup Jaggery Can substitute with brown sugar
+• ½ cup Jaggery Can replace it with brown sugar.

-• 2 tablespoons Ghee Can substitute with coconut oil for a vegan option
+• 2 tablespoons Ghee Substitutable with coconut oil for a vegan option.

-• ½ teaspoon Cardamom Powder Essential for flavor
+• ½ teaspoon Cardamom Powder Crucial for traditional flavor.

 For the Outer Layer

-• ½ teaspoon Turmeric Powder For color and health benefits
+• 1 teaspoon Turmeric Powder Adds vibrant color and health benefits.

 For the Garnish

-• 2 tablespoons Honey Can swap with maple syrup for a vegan option
+• 2 tablespoons Honey Optional glaze can swap with maple syrup.

 Equipment